microsoft/Qcodes/CONTRIBUTING.rst

    down, you can call ``git branch --merged`` to list branches that can be safely deleted, then ``git branch -d <branch-name>`` to delete it.

+-  Document your changes so everyone can see that they are part of the next release:
+   We are using `TownCrier <https://pypi.org/project/towncrier/>`__ to automatically generate a changelog from a set of individual files with one file per pull request.
+   Please create a file in the format ``number.categoryofcontribution``.
+Here the number should either be the number of the pull request.
+To get the number of the pull request one must first the pull request and then subsequently update the number.
+The category of contribution should be one of ``breaking``, ``new``, ``improved``, ``new_driver`` ``improved_driver``, ``underthehood``.
+   The file should contain a small description of what is changed.
+If you have contributed documentation or an example the file can also contain a link to this.

 Automatic Testing (CI)
 ~~~~~~~~~~~~~~~~~~~~~~